qiming2/qiming2.github.io/source/_posts/baycentric-coordinates.md

   N_Q = {\alpha N_A + \beta N_B + \gamma N_C \over ||\alpha N_A + \beta N_B + \gamma N_C||}\label{eq9}
 \end{equation}

-As well as uv coordinate, but we don't normalize them; otherwise, you would get strange effect unless that is exactly what you want ^ ^!
+The uv coordinate can also be computed similarly, but we don't normalize them; otherwise, you would get strange effect unless that is exactly what you want ^ ^!

 \begin{equation}
   UV_Q = \alpha UV_A + \beta UV_B + \gamma UV_C \label{eq10}